sahib/rmlint/docs/faq.rst

 - Use ``--with-metadata-cache`` to swap paths to disk.
 When needed the path is selected from disk instead of keeping them all in memory.
-This lowers the memory footprint per file by around 100 bytes.
+This lowers the memory footprint per file by a few bytes.
+Sometimes the difference may be very subtle since all paths in rmlint are stored by common prefix, i.e. for long but mostly identically paths the point after the difference is stored.
 - Use ``--without-fiemap`` on rotational disk to disable this optimization.
 With it enabled a table of the file's extents is stored to optimize disk access patterns.
 This lowers the memory footprint per file by around 50 bytes.